-Christina El Moussa, Gary Anderson, And Flip Or Flop Divorce
+Christina El Moussa, Gary Anderson, And ‘Flip Or Flop’ Divorce

 Still, even though their marriage and personal relationship may be over, Tarek and Christina El Moussa are clearly looking to continue their business together, as evidenced by the joint appearance the pair made at the Investors Summit in Las Vegas recently.
 So, while the Flip or Flop divorce ship has clearly sailed, the professional partnership and the brand that both Christina El Moussa and Tarek El Moussa have cultivated over the years is still very much intact.

 For better or worse, the former couple is at least attempting to put on a united front for the sake of their brand, and carry on with business as usual.
-There hasn’t been confirmation yet from HGTV regarding a Flip or Flop renewal, however, with the former couple still currently filming new episodes, coupled with the recent joint appearance, fans certainly have reason to be hopeful.
+There hasn’t been confirmation yet from HGTV regarding a Flip or Flop renewal; however, with the former couple still currently filming new episodes, coupled with the recent joint appearance, fans certainly have reason to be hopeful.

 Either way, with Christina El Moussa moving on and happy with Gary Anderson, it seems as though both Tarek and Christina El Moussa have found something of a happy medium between them as they continue to film new episodes of Flip or Flop.
 According to a recent article by Hollywood Life, both Christina El Moussa and Tarek El Moussa were all smiles on the Flip or Flop set — and they’ve got the pictures to prove it.
 The article goes on to pose the question of whether or not the former couple are headed for reconciliation.
 While reconciliation between Tarek and Christina El Moussa is highly unlikely, the former couple did look happy to be on set, and, with everything that the pair have been through in recent months, the fact that they’re smiling at all is reason enough to be optimistic.